HannahIgboke/Pizza-runner-Business-analysis/README.md

 The longest time spent on a delivery was 40 minutes, and the shortest was 10 minutes which brings the difference to 30 minutes.

-**6. What was the average speed for each runner for each delivery ?**
+**6. What was the average speed for each runner for each delivery?**

 *Solution:*

 ![solution_6](Images/Runner_and_Cust_experience/RCE_solution_6.PNG)

+The results above show the average speed of each runner for each delivery handled.

 **7. What is the successful delivery percentage for each runner?**